kataw/kataw/test/__snapshot__/types/printer/object/quote-props.md

   };

 Object.entries({

+  // To force quotes for quoteProps=consistent.
   "'a-'": "'a-'",

+  // These can be quoted:
   NaN: "'NaN'",
   1: "'1'",
   1.5: "'1.5'",

+  // Prettier will normalize these to `0.1` and `1` – then they can be quoted.
   0.1: "'.1'",
   1: "'1.'",

+  // These should never be quoted.
+The _actual_ keys are shown as comments.
+  // Copy-paste this into the console to verify.
+If we were to convert these
+  // numbers into decimal (which completely valid), “information/intent” is
+  // lost.
+Either way, writing code like this is super confusing.
   1.0: "'1.0'",
   999999999999999999999: "'999999999999999999999'",
   0.99999999999999999: "'0.99999999999999999'",